The 7th Guest: Sequels

-Due to the success of The 7th Guest, Trilobyte released a sequel titled The 11th Hour in December 1995.
-The game's reception was initially mixed and did not sell as well as was expected.
+Trilobyte released a sequel of The 7th Guest titled The 11th Hour in December 1995.
+The game's reception was initially mixed and did not sell as well as expected.
 Plans for further sequels to the series were initiated, but never completed due to the initial demise of the company.
 Landeros attempted to create his own official third installment titled The 7th Guest Part III: The Collector, releasing a trailer for the game onto his official website, only for the trailer to disappear and no further information on the series being released.

 Trilobyte also released a compilation game made up of the puzzles from both The 7th Guest and The 11th Hour as well as Clandestiny titled Uncle Henry's Playhouse.
 The game was poorly received, only selling 27 copies in the United States.

-Ports of both The 7th Guest and The 11th Hour were planned, with The 7th Guest being ported to the CD-i console.
-Initial plans for The 11th Hour to be ported to the 3DO eventually fell through.
-In 2010 the first game in the series was ported to the iPhone and iPad, with the series later also being ported to other systems such as the Macintosh.
+Ports of both The 7th Guest and The 11th Hour were planned, with The 7th Guest being ported to the CD-i format.
+Initial plans for The 11th Hour to be ported to the 3DO platform eventually fell through.
+In 2010, the first game in the series was ported to the iPhone and iPad, with the series later also being ported to other systems such as the Macintosh.
 A stand-alone version of the Microscope Puzzle from the original version of The 7th Guest was later released under the name The 7th Guest: Infection.
 The puzzle had been excluded from the game for technical reasons and features two versions of the puzzle, a somewhat updated version of the puzzle as well as an older version of the Infection game that can be unlocked by beating the main game.
 In 2013, Trilobyte partnered with Night Dive Studios to re-release both The 7th Guest and The 11th Hour on Steam.

 Trilobyte, relaunched under Rob Landeros, started a Kickstarter campaign on Halloween 2013 for The 7th Guest 3: The Collector.
 However, it failed to meet its funding target of $435,000.
 Another crowdfunding campaign was started at Crowdtilt with a smaller goal of $65,000 to build the first story of the haunted mansion but also failed to reach the goal.